-(Financial Management Option) (Financial Institutions Option) (Financial Investments Option) College of Business (Bachelor of Science) Dr. Mark A. Peterson, Chairperson Department of Finance 134A Henry J. Rehn Hall Telephone: (618) 453-2459 http://www.business.siuc.edu/depts/fin/
+(Financial Management Option) (Financial Institutions Option) (Financial Investments Option) College of Business (Bachelor of Science)

 Finance is the acquisition, management, and financing of resources, with due regard to market prices, for firms and individuals.
 Within a firm, financial considerations drive the central decisions about research, engineering, production, and marketing.
 In governmental activities, sophisticated financial techniques are becoming increasingly important.
 The financial executive plays a key role in the successful management of both business and governmental operations.